Frédéric Riveta

 On 1 March 2011 he was sacked from the government of Gaston Tong Sang for failing to support the budget.
 He was replaced as a Minister by Louis Frébault.
 He was re-elected to the Assembly at the 2013 election and elected third vice-president.
 In September 2014 he was appointed Minister of Agriculture and Island Development in the government of Édouard Fritch.
 In October 2015 he resigned from the executive and returned to the ranks of the Assembly to strengthen Fritch's majority, his substitute being a supporter of Gaston Flosse.

 During the founding congress of the Tapura Huiraatira in 2016 he was elected one of the party's vice-presidents.

 He was re-elected to the Assembly at the 2018 election.
 In 2020 he was re-elected for a fifth term as Mayor of Rurutu.
+He was re-elected to the Assembly in the 2023 election.